 “I feel like I can’t trust friends.
 I’ve had friends who broke my trust, and now I am afraid to get close to people even when I want to.
 I don’t know how to rebuild trust in friendships, but I don’t want to be alone!”

 When we’ve been hurt, our self-protection instinct kicks in.
 It doesn’t matter if the person who hurt us was a parent, romantic partner, friend, or bully.
 The problem starts when our self-protection instinct starts to hurt us: it can keep us isolated and prevents us from developing healthy relationships.

 Unfortunately, we can’t avoid pain in life.
 While we can get better at choosing healthy people to surround ourselves with, the truth is that people often hurt each other unintentionally.
 Whenever two people have different needs, there is a conflict.
-People move away, and friendships end.
+People move away, and friendships end for several reasons.

 If we think about the possible heartbreak whenever we meet someone new, we will want to lock ourselves in a room and never go out.
 Of course, then we will miss out on a lot of possible growth and joy.

 It can help to challenge your unhelpful thoughts when you get anxious about trusting others.
 For example, if you catch yourself thinking, “No one will ever be there for me when I need them,” ask yourself:

 - Do I know for a fact that this is true?